wikiti/beautiful-jekyll/_posts/2016-12-11-technique-memoization.md

     return value
 ````

-## Examples in different languages
+## Can you show me some examples?

+Sure.
 Here are some examples for the factorial function for different languages.

 ### C++